Ciiindyyyy/accessiai-extension/README.md

   It solves the problem of complex online content by delivering instant, privacy-respecting AI assistance.

 🧩 License
-MIT — free to modify, share, and improve. ( You can contact me before and after modification )
+This project is licensed under the MIT License.
+You are free to use, modify, and share the code.
+If you plan to make significant modifications or publish derived versions, please contact me beforehand.

 💬 Support